hadi1994shokati/hadi1994shokati.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    A) Soil erosion map of Germany in a 75 × 75 m raster and B) examples of manual segmentation of agricultural fields with erosive rainfall, showing erosion and deposition features across different land covers.
+    A) Soil erosion map of Germany and B) examples of manual segmentation of agricultural fields with erosive rainfall, showing erosion and deposition features across different land covers.
 </div>

 ## Methodology